h2oai/wave-apps/churn-risk/README.md

 ### Run integration tests on local machine

 1. Go to your Wave folder downloaded in step 1 of [Run app on local machine](#run-app-on-local-machine).
-2. Go to test folder inside Wave folder.
+2. Go to `test` folder inside Wave folder.
 3. Run `npm install`
-4. Go pack to `churn-risk` app directory.
+4. Go back to `churn-risk` app directory.
 5. Here I assume I have Wave downloaded in my home directory.
-If you have already running wave instance,
+If you have an already running wave instance,
     ```bash
     python3 ~/wave/test/cypress.py -m src.app
     ```
-   else if you want to launch a new instance,
+   else if you want to launch a new Wave instance automatically,
    ```bash
        python3 ~/wave/test/cypress.py -m src.app -w ~/wave/waved -wd ~/wave/www
    ```